teklynk/twitch_shoutout/README.md

 **Shout-out multiple channels with one command:** !so @MrCoolStreamer @WillStreamForBeer @RetroGamer @GamerGamingGames.

-**Automatically shoutout a creator when they raid you:** Viewer count must be greater than 3 to avoid auto shoutout of solo raids.
+**Automatically shout-out a creator when they raid you:** Viewer count can be adjusted to avoid solo raids.

 ## Notes